Skuzee/ESS-Adapter/README.md

 - A toggles Input Display
 - B Toggles L/R Trigger Fix (partial trigger press activates L and R buttons)
 - Y Increase Trigger Threshold (Max of 250) *Lower is more sensitive.
 Typical Controller has a physical range of ~30 to 230.
-- Z Decrease Trigger Threshold (Min of 10)
+- X Decrease Trigger Threshold (Min of 10)
 - Z Reset Settings to Default. *Pressing Z, and then exiting the settings menu will reset the settings to "factory default".
 Press Z again to cancel.

 **N64 Controller:**